shutiao/CheckList-TryNetMVC/README.md

 # CheckList-TryNetMVC
-Explore MVC Design Pattern to create a web application which accept user Input and save that data to memory.
+Explore MVC Design Pattern to create a web application which accepts user Input and save that data to memory.